KDE/digikam-doc/getting_started/installation.rst

 .. note::

     Due to use `Macports environment <https://www.macports.org/>`_ to build digiKam PKG, and the rolling release Macports policy applied on time, it's difficult to provide a binary compatibility with older versions of macOS.
-Also Macports packages are frequently updated for security reasons, and this can requires more recent macOS SDK.
+Also Macports packages are frequently updated for security reasons, and this can require more recent macOS SDK.

 When the **PKG** file is downloaded, to start the installer, a security warning will appears, because the package is not signed for the Apple Gatekeeper.